co-demos/apiviz-frontend/_docs/15-CHANGELOG.md

 ## v.1.0.XX beta (2020)

+- v.1.0.16 : hovering point and direct to detail on unclustered layer for map
+- v.1.0.15 : adding `.nvmrc` file
 - v.1.0.14 : adding DynamicDetailParagraph component
 - v.1.0.13 : some more translation fields for italian
 - v.1.0.12 : hover popup on map's markers + direct to detail from map